-FINAL STEP: Click next and continue to complete your application
+FINAL STEP: Click "continue" and complete your application

 If you do not add the Missing Student Contact Information in your application, you will have to do the following steps to add or update this information in the Housing Portal.

 Please scroll down to access these steps.